COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 The metastatic tumor is the same type of cancer as the primary tumor.
 For example, if salivary gland cancer spreads to the lung, the cancer cells in the lung are actually salivary gland cancer cells.
 The disease is metastatic salivary gland cancer, not lung cancer.

-The following stages are used for major salivary gland cancers:
+The following stages are used for salivary gland cancers that affect the parotid, submandibular, and sublingual glands:

-In stage I, the tumor is in the salivary gland only and is 2 centimeters or smaller.
+In stage I, cancer has formed.
+The tumor is in the salivary gland only and is 2 centimeters or smaller.

 In stage II, the tumor is in the salivary gland only and is larger than 2 centimeters but not larger than 4 centimeters.